 An NHS sexual health clinic may be able to connect you to other health professionals to help you feel better/safer/happier.

 For further reading about Hep B and HPV, there is a link at the end of the page.

 4. MEDICATION AND CHEMSEX (HIV MEDS, PrEP, ETC)

 Forgetting daily medications (when we are high) can impact our physical and mental health.

 Whether it be our HIV meds, PrEP, meds for anxiety and depression for example, these all need to be taken regularly to be effective.

-Some guys find it helpful to set labelled alarms to remind what to take and when.
+Some people find it helpful to set labelled alarms to remind what to take and when.
 Making it as easy as possible to know what to take means less risk associated with forgetting and then dealing with the consequences later.

 Oh! and make sure if you travel to someone’s house, take your meds with you!

 If you would like more information about PrEP, click here NHS PrEP